scristofari/image-server/part1/PART1.md

-## Part 1 : Create a docker environment for dev
+# Part 1 : Initialisation of the project

 ## Image

 We will use the official docker image for golang.
 There are all the libraries needed to build the project.

-In the future, we will just have a binarie, so the alpine alone will be necessary.
-See Part 6, for multi-staging docker.

 ## Makefile